At this point in his career, LA Clippers superstar Kawhi Leonard is no stranger to a win-or-go-home Game 7.

 San Antonio was barely threatened in this game as they led by as many as 31 points, with Leonard playing 29 minutes, knocking down open shots and putting the clamps on the Mavericks' wings - Shawn Marion, Vince Carter and Jae Crowder.

 The Spurs would go on to beat the Heat in the NBA Finals, with Leonard winning his first Finals MVP.

 2013: Game 7 vs. Miami Heat, NBA Finals

 Stats: 19 points, 16 rebounds on 8-of-17, 1-of-4 3PT

-Leonard's first Game 7 of his career came in just his second season and on the biggest stage, with the Larry O'Brien trophy on the line
+Leonard's first Game 7 of his career came in just his second season, on the biggest stage the NBA has to offer with the Larry O'Brien trophy on the line.

-After Ray Allen's heroics in Game 6, the Heat seized the opportunity, behind 37 points and 12 rebounds from LeBron James in Game 7 as they made it back-to-back titles.
+After Ray Allen's heroics in Game 6, the Heat seized the opportunity, behind 37 points and 12 rebounds from LeBron James in Game 7 as they earned back-to-back titles.

 Salute 💯 pic.twitter.com/hqeRQ4nYDr- Bleacher Report (@BleacherReport) April 9, 2019

 A 21-year-old Leonard acquitted himself well in Game 7, with his primary job guarding James on one end, while he recorded 19 points at the other, earning plenty of praise from Spurs head coach Gregg Popovich despite the result.